Subspace-Configurable Networks: Subspace-Configurable Networks

 The proof of the corollary is in Appendix~\ref{sec:theorem:continuity}.
-The above corollary provides a theoretical argument for the continuous curves in Figure~\ref{fig:firstfigure} middle, \ie the curves explicitly show the relation $R$.
-The existence of such a relation $R$ is also apparent for all the dataset-architecture pairs in \Secref{sec:eval}.
+The above corollary provides a theoretical argument for the continuous curves in Figure~\ref{fig:firstfigure} (middle), \ie the curves explicitly show the relation $R$.
+The existence of such a relation $R$ is also apparent for all the dataset-architecture pairs used to empirically evaluate SCNs in \Secref{sec:eval}.

 Appendix~\ref{sec:theorem:smallchanges} contains a further result: Small changes to transform parameters $\alpha$ result in small changes of optimal configuration vectors $\beta^*_\alpha$ for suitable loss functions $E(f(\beta), \alpha)$.
 In other words, the relation $R$ can be represented as a continuous function $r$ with $t = r(s)$, \ie the parameter vector $\beta(t)$ that minimizes the loss function can be determined as a function of the data transformation $\alpha(s)$.